 The Gulf Drive Café was established in 1981 and has been a staple on Anna Maria Island for locals and tourists ever since.
 The current owners, George & Wendy Kokolis, purchased the historic property in 1987.
 The Kokolis’ extensive experience in the restaurant industry has expanded over 45 years.
 After celebrating over 20 years as owners, they decided to renovate and expand the Café into a bar, The Kokonut Hut and event space, The Sunset by Gulf Drive Café.

-The property sits on 450 square feet of waterfront on the Gulf of Mexico and has many offerings for guests to enjoy.
+The property sits on 2 acres of waterfront on the Gulf of Mexico and has many offerings for guests to enjoy.
 It includes delicious meals, impeccable service, cold cocktails, and live entertainment.
-Directly in front of the business exists an underwater archeological preserve sight and famous diving spot.
+Directly in front of the business exists an underwater archaeological preserve sight and famous diving spot.
 Local and visiting divers submerge themselves to catch a glimpse of The Regina, a Sugar barge that sank in 1940, carrying more than 300,000 gallons of molasses from Havana, Cuba.